mozilla/anodejsholidayseason/fully_loaded_node.md

   [hardcoded upper bound of 4]: https://github.com/joyent/node/blob/e2bcff9aa75e51b9ba071330fe712180abed03e0/deps/uv/src/unix/threadpool.c#L31

-Beyond from the hardcoded limits, deeper problems exist with this approach:
+Deeper problems exist with this approach, beyond from these hardcoded limits:

   * Flooding NodeJS's internal threadpool for computation work can starve network or file operations, which hurts **responsiveness**.
   * There's no good way to control the backlog - If you have 5 minutes of computation work already sitting in your queue, do you really want to pile more on?

-Libraries that are "internally threaded" in this manner both fail to **saturate** multiple cores, adversely affect **responsiveness** under load, and limit the application's ability to degrade **gracefully** under load.
+Libraries that are "internally threaded" in this manner fail to **saturate** multiple cores, adversely affect **responsiveness** under load, and limit the application's ability to degrade **gracefully** under load.

 ### Approach 4: Use node's cluster module!